aravindhsampath/aravindh.net/content/posts/Notes-NL/index.md

 Congratulations on your new home!
 But what now?
 You may still have to renovate the house.
 And of course you want to decorate it nicely.
 How do you do that if you don't have much money?
 And what can you change in your home?
 On this website you will find information and tips.

+Heb je een koophuis?
+Dan mag je alles aan de binnenkant van het huis veranderen.
+In een huurwoning is dat anders.
+Je mag bijvoorbeeld wel verven en behangen, maarje mag een huurhuis niet zomaar verbouwen.
+Vraag toestemming aan de eigenaar, als je bijvoorbeeld een nieuwe badkamer wilt.

+Do you own a home?
+Then you can change everything on the inside of the house.
+In a rental home this is different.
+For example, you are allowed to paint and wallpaper, but you are not allowed to simply renovate a rental home.
+Ask the owner for permission, for example if you want a new bathroom.

 ## Basic grammar notes

 ## Vocabulary